rd2/tbd/pages/ua.md

 ### _Major_ thermal bridging

-Québec's recent energy code (Section 3.3) expands on the concept by including _major_ thermal bridges in the mix:
+Québec's energy code (Section 3.3) expands on the concept by including _major_ thermal bridges in the mix:
 ```
 UA' = ∑ (Uo • A) + ∑ (psi • L) + ∑ (khi • n)
 ```